-To help in setting goals for your music career, you need to define your purpose, assess your current situation, play to your strengths, and take action!
+To help in setting goals for your music career, you need to define your purpose, assess your current situation, play to your strengths, and take action to convert music goals into reality!

 “Goal” is such a ridiculous word.
 It’s a word that, once you put it in place, you automatically create its inverse: the possibility of failing to achieve it.
-The prospect of failure can be so scary that it becomes impossible to take action towards achieving your goal, and thus, the downwards cycle of mediocrity and spinning the wheels begins!
+The prospect of failure can be so scary that it becomes impossible to take action towards convert music goals, and thus, the downwards cycle of mediocrity and spinning the wheels begins!

 Let’s cut the crap right now.